lanzaj/boot2root/writeup1.md

 ## 8 - Thor's turtle challenge
 - Here we have another `README` that basically tell us that solving this challenge will give us zaz's password, and a text file called `turtle` that contains hundreds of instructions to... move a turtle ?

-- So with the help of our good friend chatGPT we made a python script to draw the turtle's trajectory from the instruction file (check in resources folder), and saw the letters "SLASH" appear on the screen.
+- So with the help of our good friend chatGPT we made a python script to draw the turtle's trajectory from the instruction file (check in scripts folder), and saw the letters "SLASH" appear on the screen.

 - At the end of the file, there's a hint saying `Can you digest the message? :)` which made us understand that we had to give the string "SLASH" to MD5 (Message Digest 5) hashing algo.
 Here' zaz password : `646da671ca01bb5d84dbb5fb2238dc8e`